You may have heard that TVCT is moving. As of June 1, 2017 you can find us:

 In August of 2016 we learned that we would be losing the building at 703 N. Main St. to a new development coming to downtown Meridian.
 While the timing wasn’t ideal, we had already acknowledged the need to find or create more space for our growing programs.

-Since August, we have viewed a variety of commercial spaces and considered what we could do to make a space “work” for us.
+We explored a variety of commercial spaces and considered what we could do to make a space “work” for us.
 After several rounds of negotiation, even a proposal to purchase, we determined that our future needs won’t be met by another space that we “make work.”
 It’s time to invest our time, energy and community support to build a space that will work.

 Another fact advising our decision to build a space, the community of Meridian does not currently offer space for performing arts organizations.
 In 2014, the City of Meridian, Meridian Chamber of Commerce and Meridian Development Corporation hired a consulting firm to analyze the feasibility of several projects including a Performing Arts Center.
 The Pegasus report recommendations complimented the Economic Development Strategy for the City of Meridian, which identifies several Catalytic Projects to help Meridian jumpstart the economic development – including the need for a Conference and/or Performing Arts Center.